Rajdonge/SystemMonitor/README.md

 If any suspicious activity is detected, the script prints alerts like this:

-ALERT: failed login DETECTED AT 2024-12-22 10:45:00
+🚨 ALERT: failed login DETECTED AT 2024-12-22 10:45:00
-ALERT: unauthorized access DETECTED AT 2024-12-22 11:00:15
+🚨 ALERT: unauthorized access DETECTED AT 2024-12-22 11:00:15
-ALERT: malicious activity detected DETECTED AT 2024-12-22 12:15:30
+🚨 ALERT: malicious activity detected DETECTED AT 2024-12-22 12:15:30

 Error Handling

-If the log file is missing, an error message is displayed:
+❌ If the log file is missing, an error message is displayed:

 ERROR: Log file not found at file1.txt

-If any other error occurs, the script displays an appropriate error message.
+⚠️ If any other error occurs, the script displays an appropriate error message.

 License

-This script is provided under the MIT License.
+📜 This script is provided under the MIT License.

 Author

-[Your Name]
+👤 Bibek Dhimal